mcnulty/udi/PROTOCOL.md

 _Outputs_

 - `states`: An array of maps with the following keys:
-  - `tid`: Thread id as an unsigned integer
+  - `tid`: Thread id as an unsigned, 64-bit integer
-  - `state`: Thread state as an unsigned integer
+  - `state`: Thread state as an unsigned, 16-bit integer

 **init**